rltillett/diy-blast/diy_blast.md

 - Restrict by species
 - Search genomes only

-### Comparing nucleotide sequence to proteins (blastx)
+### Comparing a partly unknown nucleotide sequence to proteins (blastx)
 Obtain the gumball phase sequence
 - Go to http://phagesdb.org
 - In the “search phagesdb” text box type "gumball" and click search
-- click on the 1st search result to bring up the appletree2 record
+- click on the 1st search result to bring up the gumball record
 - Scroll down and click on the link for “Yes: Download fasta file“
 - Open the downloaded sequence in a text editor and/or ape